-Figure 163: Resource relation types
+Figure 153: Resource relation types

 To be able to work with resource relations, you have to have a profound knowledge of the resource data model.
-Please refer to the ConSol CM Administrator Manual (versions 6.10 and up), section CM/Resource Pool for a detailed introduction.
+Please refer to the ConSol CM Administrator Manual, section CM/Resource Pool for a detailed introduction.